selfmadecode/Naija.LGA.Net/README.md

 # Naija.LGA.Net

 This package provides a simple way to retrieve data about Nigerian states and their Local Government Areas (LGAs).
-Designed for developers working with location-based services or administrative data in Nigeria.
+Designed for developers working with location-based services in Nigeria.

 ## Features

 - Retrieve all states in Nigeria.
 - Get a specific state by its ID or name.
+- Get states without their LGAs
 - Access comprehensive lists of Local Government Areas (LGAs) for each state.
 - Lightweight and easy-to-integrate.